saroltah/we_love_vinyls/README.md

 26. add comment count to records

-In comment count, I connected the comments with content, not the member, because one member can leave more comments.
+In comment count, I connected the comments with content, not the member, because one member can add more comments.

 27. add counts to all records and all markets too